Florida & Texas Could Become Zika Hotspots in the US

 To get at the root of Zika infections in the US, it's important to distinguish between people in the States who have been infected with the Zika virus and people who have been infected with the Zika virus in the US.
 In the first case, those people were generally infected while traveling outside the US.

-While there have only been 216 cases of the virus infecting people on US soil so far (not counting US territories), they have been confined to Florida and Texas.
-An epidemic in the those states could have wide-ranging health and financial implications.
+While there have only been 224 cases of the virus infecting people on US soil so far (not counting US territories) by local mosquito-borne transmission, they have been confined to Florida and Texas.
+An epidemic in those states could have wide-ranging health and financial implications.
 And increasing cases are more likely than we think due to shifting mosquito habitats.

 But there's some good news.
 A research paper published January 3 in the Journal of Medical Entomology by Max J. Moreno-Madriñán of the Fairbanks School of Public Health at IUPUI, along with independent research entomologist Michael Turell, retired from the United States Army Medical Research Institute of Infectious Diseases, suggests that chances for a widespread epidemic in the US are small.

-Still, a real threat of Zika infections remains in some southern US states as more Zika-carrying mosquitos such as Aedes aegypti move north as the climate warms.
+Still, a real threat of Zika infections remains in some southern US states as more Zika-carrying mosquitoes such as Aedes aegypti move north as the climate warms.

-To understand why outbreaks might happen, it's important to understand how the Zika virus gets transmitted to humans and the role certain types of mosquitos play in transmitting the virus.
-The key to infection control is knowing which mosquitos present the most risk, then crafting a bite prevention strategy.
+To understand why outbreaks might happen, it's important to understand how the Zika virus gets transmitted to humans and the role certain types of mosquitoes play in transmitting the virus.
+The key to infection control is knowing which mosquitoes present the most risk, then crafting a bite prevention strategy.

 Zika virus is spread through mosquito bites.
 Blood feeding on a human or other mammal is a critical step in the lifecycle of a female mosquito.
 If the mosquito carries the Zika virus, it can be injected into the human when bitten.

-A. aegypti mosquitos primarily bites humans, whereas A. albopictus feed on both animals and humans.
+A. aegypti mosquitoes primarily bite humans, whereas A. albopictus feed on both animals and humans.
 Both species are already in California and other warm southern states.
-The fear is that warming trends will allow the mosquitos to move into more states or to come and survive in greater numbers in those where they already lives.
+The fear is that warming trends will allow the mosquitoes to move into more states or to come and survive in greater numbers in those where they already live.

-Usually, these mosquitos are active during the day—from approximately two hours after sunrise to several hours before sunset, but they can also bite at night.
+Usually, these mosquitoes are active during the day — from approximately two hours after sunrise to several hours before sunset, but they can also bite at night.
 People who use mosquito bite protection only in the evening will be at risk for bites from this mosquito during the day.

 Both species breed near clean water.
-The female mosquitos likes to lay eggs in small containers where water collects, such as discarded tires, flower pots, old cans, and clogged rain gutters.
-Standing water is a major contributor to mosquito populations—one easy way to reduce them is to drain these swampy water holes.
+The female mosquitoes like to lay eggs in small containers where water collects, such as discarded tires, flower pots, old cans, and clogged rain gutters.
+Standing water is a major contributor to mosquito populations — one easy way to reduce them is to drain these swampy water holes.

-As of December 28, 2016, data from the Centers for Disease Control and Prevention (CDC) showed Zika cases in nearly every state, though the majority of these are infections brought home from abroad—acquired by travelers outside the US.
+As of May 31, 2017, data from the Centers for Disease Control and Prevention (CDC) showed that Zika cases have happened in every state except Alaska since 2015, though the majority of these are infections brought home from abroad — acquired by travelers outside the US.

-But, make no mistake—the A. aegypti and A. albopictus mosquitos are in the United States.
-They can survive year-round in tropical and subtropical climates, and A. albopictus can even survive harsher temperatures than A. aegypti, but neither live through the winter in the egg stage in colder climates.
+But, make no mistake — the A. aegypti and A. albopictus mosquitoes are in the United States.
+They can survive year-round in tropical and subtropical climates, and A. albopictus can even survive harsher temperatures than A. aegypti, but neither lives through the winter in the egg stage in colder climates.
 Areas where the eggs can survive the winter, like Florida and Texas, are the same areas in which A. aegypti and A. albopictus has been reported to cause infections.

-The only cases of Zika acquired within the US from 2015 through 2016 were 6 cases in Texas and 210 in Florida.
+The only cases of Zika acquired within the US so far, starting from 2015, were 6 cases in Texas and 218 in Florida.

 The A. aegypti population in the US is lower than it might have been, had the mosquito not also been named the culprit in the spread of another disease.